-Join Uli Staiger for an in-depth discussion in this video Creating a bump map, part of Photoshop Artist in Action: Uli Staiger's Skytrain.
+Join Uli Staiger for an in-depth discussion in this video Creating a bump map, part of Digital Painting in Photoshop: Skytrain.

 The train looks very, very shiny.
 It looks almost a little bit too clean, too shiny.
 If you zoom in, you can see that it is almost too perfect.
 So we have to destroy this impression a little bit just by weakening it.
 Of course, we could just reduce the reflection.
 But this still would make the surface shiny.
 So I think of another way.
 And I would like to add a so called Bump Map.
 The Bump Map channel you find here.
 And in order to work with a Bump Map channel, we first have to create one.
 We don't have one yet, so we have to create a new texture, and 1000 by 1000 pixels is fine.